Where The Royals Eat in London

 Well, well, well, what do we have here?
 Looks like gold-plated guilty pleasure lunch break reading material.
-Ten points if you don’t minimise the screen when someone walks by you.
-Whether you’re from the school of The Crown binging, memorabilia buying or self-restrainedly peering at headlines over shoulders on the tube, a hunger for royals reconnaissance lies in all of us.
+Whether you’re from the school of royal TV binging, memorabilia buying or self-restrainedly peering at headlines over shoulders on the tube, a hunger for royals reconnaissance lies in all of us.
 And if ever there were a way to whet your appetite for royal goss, these restaurants will surely do it.
+Read on to discover where the royals eat in London.

 Where the Royals Eat in London